Computer Science

 MET CS 473

-Undergraduate Prerequisites: (METCS342) or instructor's consent - Prereq: (MET CS 342) or instructor's consent.
+Prerequisites: MET CS 342 or consent of instructor.
 Techniques for the construction of reliable, efficient, and cost-effective software.
 Requirement analysis, software design, programming methodologies, testing procedures, software development tools, and management issues.
 Students plan, design, implement, and test a system in a group project.
 Laboratory course.
 Effective Fall 2020, this course fulfills a single unit in each of the following BU Hub areas: Digital/Multimedia Expression, Oral and/or Signed Communication, Teamwork/Collaboration.
 4 cr.
+Tuition: $3380

 Information Structures with Python